the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/EditExample6.png)

-Once the command has been entered, the `Result Display` shows the result of your command and the Kanbug tracker has been updated with the priority of the bug removed.
+Once the command has been entered, the result display shows the result of your command and the Kanbug tracker has been updated with the priority of the bug removed.

 ### 3.8 Editing a tag of a bug : `editTag`